GNOME/evince/CONTRIBUTING.md

  down the line) detailing **why** you changed something.
 There's no need to specify the **how**: the changes can be inlined.

+ - While adding the main description please make sure that individual lines within the body are no longer than 80 columns, ideally a bit less.
+This makes it easier to read without scrolling (both in GitLab as well as a terminal with the default terminal size).

  - When committing code on behalf of others use the `--author` option, e.g.
  `git commit -a --author "Joe Coder <joe@coder.org>"` and `--signoff`.